Eric Harper: Personal history

 Harper was born in the Christchurch suburb of Papanui in 1877 into a prominent pioneering family: his grandfather was Henry Harper, the first bishop of Christchurch; one of his uncles was Leonard Harper, a New Zealand member of Parliament; and his father was Sir George Harper, a prominent lawyer.
-He was educated at Christchurch Boys' High School.
+He was first educated at St Patrick’s College Wellington (1889-1892) This maybe because, there was no Catholic secondary school in Christchurch until 1911, when St. Bede’s opened in Ferry Road.
+Then he was educated at Christchurch Boys' High School.
 A sportsman of some note he won the first national track title in 1901 in the 440 yards hurdle and the next year won the 880 yards hurdles.
 Harper was also a keen mountaineer and made important discoveries in the Southern Alps.

 In January 1905, he and Guy Dobrée Pascoe (father of Paul and John Pascoe) joined his father's law firm as partners, with the firm then known as George Harper, Son and Pascoe.
 The law firm's name remained in place until May 1919, when G. H. Buchanan joined his Ashburton legal practice with the firm and it was from then known as George Harper, Pascoe and Buchanan.

 With the outbreak of the First World War, Harper joined the New Zealand Expeditionary Force, a military unit sent from New Zealand to fight for the British.
 Reaching the rank of Sergeant Major he served in the Canterbury Mounted Rifles division and was posted to Palestine.
 On 30 April 1918, while his unit was coming under artillery bombardment in Jerusalem, he attempted to quiet horses and was killed in the attack.
 He is commemorated at the Jerusalem British War Cemetery.